You may well be thinking: ‘How ridiculous Lisa, of course I love my child – 100% without a shadow of a doubt. I don’t even need to think about it.’

 So you really do love them then?

 ‘Yes,’ you insist.
 Could I challenge you a bit further and ask if you still love them just as much when they are incessantly whinging at you for more treats or TV time?
-‘Oh yes!’ you cry, ‘I love them when they hang out bed time and I lose the will to ask them to clean their teeth one more time and GET TO BED!!
+‘Oh yes!’ you cry, ‘I love them when they hang out bedtime and I lose the will to ask them to clean their teeth one more time and GET TO BED!!
 I love them when they terrorising the cat and think I can’t see them.
-I love them when the word why makes a car journey seem like a episode of Mastermind (because I said so never being the right answer).
+I love them when the word why makes a car journey seem like an episode of Mastermind (because I said so never being the right answer).
 I love them when they are late, stubborn, sulky, cheeky, disobedient…………..’ said no parent ever!!!

 In fact, I would go as far as to say that sometimes after a particularly fraught and manic day with your little darlings, you may love them most when they are asleep.
 Gaaaaasp!
 Yes I really did type that on the Internet for everybody to read.
 Don’t beat yourself up, you’re human after all!